 Click on a topic below to learn more:

-Mental Health
+Mental health

-If you need urgent support, you can call Vaya’s Behavioral Health Crisis Line 24 hours a day, 7 days a week at 1-800-849-6127.
+If you need urgent support, you may call Vaya’s Behavioral Health Crisis Line 24 hours a day, 7 days a week at or call or text the 988 Suicide and Crisis Lifeline at 988 for 24-hour, confidential support.

 - Call 911 in emergency and life-threatening situations.

-- Call Vaya’s Behavioral Health Crisis Line at 1-800-849-6127, 24 hours a day, 7 days a week.
+- Call Vaya’s Behavioral Health Crisis Line at 1-800-849-6127, 24 hours a day, 7 days a week when you or someone you know is experiencing a crisis.

-Physical Health
+Physical health

 Types of cancer that most often affect women are:

-- Age (after menopause)
+- Increasing age (after menopause)

 - Tobacco use